stuart-n-wilson/House-price-prediction/README.md

 # 🏠 House Price Prediction

-A machine learning pipeline for the [Kaggle House Prices competition](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques), achieving a best score of **0.126 RMSLE** (top ~15% on the leaderboard).
+A machine learning pipeline for the [Kaggle House Prices competition](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques), achieving a best score of **0.126 RMSLE** (top ~23% on the leaderboard).

 ## Overview

-This project builds an end-to-end ML pipeline to predict residential property sale prices using the Ames Housing dataset.
-The workflow covers exploratory data analysis, feature engineering, preprocessing, model training, hyperparameter tuning, and submission generation.
+This project builds an end-to-end ML pipeline to predict property sales prices.
+Using the Ames Housing Dataset, provided on Kaggle, this project covers exploratory data analysis, feature engineering, preprocessing, model training and tuning, and competition submission, with AI assistance where necessary.

 ## Project Structure
 ```